epics-containers/epics-containers.github.io/main/_sources/tutorials/setup_workstation.md.txt

 The tools you need to install are:

 - Visual Studio Code
-- a container platform, either docker or podman
+- a container platform, either docker or podman and docker-compose
-- Python 3.11 or later + a Python virtual environment
+- Python 3.10 or later + a Python virtual environment
-- git client for version control (Configured for the current user, with read-write access for Repository Contents as well as Workflows.
-Note: If you use Personal Access Tokens then replace `git@github.com:` with `https://github.com/` throughout this tutorial)
+- git client for version control (Configured for the current user, with read-write access for Repository Contents and Workflows.)

 Visual Studio Code is recommended because it has excellent integration with devcontainers.
 It also has useful extensions for working with Kubernetes,